 Staff Analysis: The proposal would not impact the City's ability to provide transportation facilities at the planned level of service.
+The City does not measure, nor does it have standards for levels of service at railroad crossings.

 J. UGA: Amendments to the urban growth area boundary may only be proposed by the city council or the mayor of Spokane and shall follow the procedures of the countywide planning policies for Spokane County.